-Audiences got their first looks at Emma Stone, Brie Larson, Julianne Moore and Jennifer Lawrence’s winning Best Actress performances at the fall film festivals Telluride and Toronto, so we may not have a clear view of this category until September.
+Last year audiences got their first looks at Emma Stone, Brie Larson, Julianne Moore and Jennifer Lawrence’s winning Best Actress performances at the fall film festivals Telluride and Toronto, so the category will come into focus this September.
+What is clear is that it could be crowded again, like last year, when such worthy contenders as Amy Adams and Annette Bening were shut out.

 Photo Courtesy of MACRO

-Woody Allen’s upcoming “Wonder Wheel” could reveal whether Kate Winslet could enjoy the same kind of awards season run that Cate Blanchett had in the lead-up to her “Blue Jasmine” win.
+Kate Winslet also has dual roles, in survival drama “The Mountain Between Us” opposite Idris Elba (October 6, Fox) and Woody Allen’s New York Film Festival closer “Wonder Wheel” (December 1, Amazon Studios), which could reveal whether Winslet could enjoy the same kind of awards season run that Cate Blanchett had in the lead-up to her “Blue Jasmine” win.
+Stephen Frears directs Dame Judi Dench as an aged Queen of England in “Victoria and Abdul” (September 22, Focus Features).
 And the combo of Meryl Streep and Steven Spielberg in Watergate drama “The Papers” (Fox, December 22) could yield Oscar gold.

-A list of early possibilities is below.
+A list of possibilities is below.
 None will be considered for Frontrunner until I see them.

 Sally Hawkins (“Maudie”)